LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 Growers were crititcal of the timing of the meeting during the harvest.

 The generally well-behaved audience became agitated in support of one speaker would not give up the microphone until his questions had been answered.
 The facilitator turned off the speakers microphone - so he just raised his voice until Environment Minister, Tony Burke wisely intervened to take his question.

 Over a hundred people added their signatures to the Rivers Need Estuaries campaign petition prior to the start of the meeting.

 HOW MUCH WATER IS ENOUGH FOR THE MURRAY?

 AEF member David Leyonhjelm writing in several rural newspapers poses the question and points out the escalating demands of different groups over the last few years from 1500GL to demands now of over 4000GL to be returned to the Lower Lakes.

-The RNE campaign petition's first public airing was at the Deniliquin MDBA meeting on Friday December 16th.
+The Rivers Need Estuaries Campaign petition's first public airing was at the Deniliquin MDBA meeting on Friday December 16th.

 Two 50 metre long lines of people queued to sign the petition before entering the Deniliquin Racecourse for the meeting with federal environment minister Tony Burke and MDBA chairman Craig Knowles.

 1350 people of an estimated 3000 attendees signed one of the six petitions operating simultaneously until organisers ran out of petition forms.